CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 {{%/notice%}}

 To set up DHCP relay, configure:
 - A server group that contains at least one DHCP server for a specific VRF.
-Add multiple DHCP servers for load balancing and HA.
 - The DHCP relay server facing (upstream) interface for the server group.
 You can specify multiple interfaces.
 With NVUE, separate each interface with a comma (swp2,3,5).
 You can also use a range of interfaces (swp51-54).
 For Linux commands, separate each interface with a space (-i swp51 -i swp52).
 - The DHCP relay host facing (downstream) interface for the server group.